-Bulawayo originally known as ko Bulawayo is Zimbabwe's second largest city.
-Its location was selected by the last Matebeleland king, King lobengula.
-Bulawayo is one of the country's most attractive cities and a major transport hub for Southern Africa.
-The name is loosely translated 'the place of slaughter' or 'the place of killing',which is derived from the Ndebele word 'bulala' meaning 'kill'.
+Bulawayo is Zimbabwe's second largest city.
+Its location was selected by the last Matebele king, King lobengula.
+Bulawayo used to be one of the country's most attractive cities and a major transport hub for Southern Africa until Zimbabwe entered a period of economic depression in the early 00s.
+The name Bulawayo is loosely translated 'the place of slaughter' or 'the place of killing', which is derived from the Ndebele word 'bulala' meaning 'kill'.

 Originally, Bulawayo was the capital of the Ndebele State when during the time of King Mzilikazi.
 The city was founded by the Ndebele king, Mzilikazi kaMatshobana around 1840.
 By 1872 it was made a royal town by Mzilikazi.
 The city's occupation by the British South Africa Company on the 4th of November 1893 signified the end of the Matebeleland nation and the birth of Bulawyo as a city.
 This is the day that marked Lobengula's death and the conclusion of the Matebele War.
 On this day the Union Jack flag was raised representing the official founding of Bulawayo as a town.
 In 1897, the new town of Bulawayo acquired the status of municipality.
 It later gained city status in 1943.